serverless-components/graphql/README.md

         response: response.vtl      # you could also point to a VTL file relative to your src directory.
 ```

 This `request` and `response` properties are required regardless of which data source you are working with.
-[Check out the official AWS docs for more information on the required syntax for each data source.](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference.html).
+Check out the [official AWS docs](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference.html) for more information on the required syntax for each data source.

 Below is a reference of all the supported data sources and their configuration.
 Don't forget to add the request/response templates as shown above.